m-saeid/SLNet/README.md

 # SLNet: A Super-Lightweight Geometry-Adaptive Network for 3D Point Cloud Recognition

-Official implementation of the paper:
+Official implementation of **International Conference on Robotics & Automation(ICRA) 2026** the paper:

 ### **SLNet: A Super-Lightweight Geometry-Adaptive Network for 3D Point Cloud Recognition**